sushant-suse/longhorn-article/Longhorn_v2.md

 ### Data Locality
 Longhorn attempts to place replicas on nodes that are close to the application pods that are using the volume.
 This helps to minimize the network latency and improves performance.
 For example: If a volume’s primary workload runs on Node A, Longhorn ensures at least one replica exists on the same node.
 It helps to reduce network latency since data does not need to travel between nodes.
 Now, if the workload moves to Node B, Longhorn dynamically adjusts replica placement to optimize locality.

-> Note: Longhorn follows node affinity rules when scheduling volumes and replicas.
+> **Note**: Longhorn follows node affinity rules when scheduling volumes and replicas.
 Longhorn will also attempt to keep replicas on different storage disks, to minimize the impact of disk failure.

 ### Volume Scheduling
 Longhorn dynamically schedules volumes and their replicas based on factors like: